chengwuliang1996/miniproject/Readme.md

 We choose to make a asp.net web core application for this miniproject by Visual Studio 2017.
 In the "GoogleAuth" folder is our full project and a solution file.
-Please open the solution in Visual Studio and debug or simply open "Index.cshtml"(/GoogleAuth/Views/Home) in a browser in run our application.
+Please open the solution in Visual Studio and debug to test our application.

 ## Individual Contribution
 Wuliang Cheng: Login function and the connection between each pages.